Constant proportion portfolio insurance

 For example, say an investor has a $100 portfolio, a floor of $90 (price of the bond to guarantee his $100 at maturity) and a multiplier of 5 (ensuring protection against a drop of at most 20% before rebalancing the portfolio).
 Then on day one, the writer will allocate (5 * ($100 – $90)) = $50 to the risky asset and the remaining $50 to the riskless asset (the bond).
 The exposure will be revised as the portfolio value changes, i.e., when the risky asset performs and with leverage multiplies by 5 the performance (or vice versa).
 Same with the bond.
 These rules are predefined and agreed once and for all during the life of the product.
 The allocation to the risky asset may vary during the life of the product.
 In case the active asset performance is negative, the values of the active asset and the CPPI strategy will decrease, and as a result the allocation of the strategy to the active asset will decrease.
 Should the exposure to the risky asset drop to zero or a very low level, then the CPPI is said to be deleveraged or cashed out.
 The CPPI strategy will then be fully allocated to the low risk asset until the product matures.

-CPPI strategies aim at offering a capital protection to its investors.
+CPPI strategies aim at offering capital protection to its investors.
 Compared to a bond + call strategy, the drawback of the CPPI is that it follows a buy high sell low strategy.
 Volatility will hurt the performance of the investment, and once the strategy has deleveraged, it never recovers and the investors have to wait until maturity to receive their initial investments.
 The benefit is that CPPI protection is much cheaper and less impacted by market movements.